jnozzi/cocoadev.com/markdown/LocalizationTips.md

 *** value** is the localizable value

 Now for the really useful parts of this tip.
 Use the command line tool genstrings to automatically create an initial correctly formatted strings file with comments, keys and values.
-When you create your key for the General/NSLocalizedString*, make the key also be the value then you won't need to alter the value for each key for at least one strings file. http://goo.gl/Cx9sQ
+When you create your key for the NSLocalizedString*, make the key also be the value then you won't need to alter the value for each key for at least one strings file. http://goo.gl/Cx9sQ

 type 'genstrings' in Terminal for help.

--- General/DaveHenderson (**NOTE:** This also works for the similarly named Core Foundation functions)
+-- DaveHenderson (**NOTE:** This also works for the similarly named Core Foundation functions)

 ----
-When you have a string like @"I think this is a long string" somewhere in your source code and you want to localize it using General/NSLocalizedString, you might not want "I think this is a long string" to be the key in the strings file.
+When you have a string like @"I think this is a long string" somewhere in your source code and you want to localize it using NSLocalizedString, you might not want "I think this is a long string" to be the key in the strings file.
 What I do is this:

-    General/NSLocalizedString(@"LONG_STRING", @"I think this is a long string")
+    NSLocalizedString(@"LONG_STRING", @"I think this is a long string")

 and then I run genstrings over my source and end up with this in the Localizable.strings file: